ChihuahuaChain/resources/incidents/burnmech/README.md

 ### We are going to restart the network with v3.0.0 (no burning mechanism)

-### In order for the chain to sucessfully restart we ask you to STRICTLY FOLLOW this tutorial, failure do to so will resul in a failure to resume the block production.
+### In order for the chain to sucessfully restart we ask you to STRICTLY FOLLOW this tutorial, failure do to so will result in a failure to resume the block production.

 # !!!
 Before beginning make sure the node is HALTED !!!